 Is an Apple iPad Good for Teachers?

 This very well could be the best tablet for teachers!
 Picture quality has never been better than with this iPad Pro which has both a front camera and a back camera.
-This iPad has the new Liquid Retina display and comes in either a 12.9 or 111-inch display screen.
-Both sizes allow for up to 10 hours of battery life.
+This iPad has the new Liquid Retina display and comes in either a 12.9 or 111-inch display screen and an all-day battery life!
 Screen resolution and display on these tablets are remarkable.

 This tablet has many amazing features such as Touch ID, facial recognition, a front camera, and another two on the back.
 More so, this iPad has a smart keyboard and an Apple Pencil to be used on the screen for things like taking notes or drawing.
 These iPads are wi-fi enabled and have Bluetooth.

 This is, by far, one of the best tablets for teachers on the market.
 Teachers can access multiple learning platforms from this iPad, i.e., Google Classroom, Blackboard, and Schoology.
 Not only that, but students can access textbooks, make in-text notes, create movies, and so on.

 More so, this tablet can certainly double your laptop.
 One big draw to the Apple user is that the iPad operates under its system, rather than operating under a Windows 10 system.
 Lastly, this tablet/laptop has so many different cool accessories that students will be chomping at the bit to take notes!
 Things like the Apple Pencil make taking notes or drawing fun and exciting, making learning even better.

 What About the Other Guys? (pssst…Microsoft?
 Samsung?)